 Below is a list of other car seats readily available at Target which I would not recommend for a variety of reasons including price, features, usability etc. This does NOT mean they are any less safe than the seats listed above, except in the respect that some do not rear face or harness for as long.

-- HiPod Roma
+- HiPod Rio

-- Mother’s Choice Serenity
+- Mother’s Choice Serenity II

-- Mother’s Choice Shine
+- Mother’s Choice Shield

 - Mother’s Choice Spark